 A graduate of the prestigious Culinary Institute of America, Brown's professional life began at the New York Times three-star Maurice Restaurant as Sous Chef working beside Chef Christian Delouvrier.
 After two years, Brown journeyed to Paris and the kitchen of the famous Michelin three-star Lucas Carton as Chef de Partie Tournant.

-After a brief stopover at the now-shuttered but much-beloved Judson Grill, Brown took over the stoves of The Sea Grill, the gem of the Restaurant Associates family.
+After a brief stopover at the now-shuttered but much-beloved Judson Grill, Brown took over the stoves of The Sea Grill, the then gem of the Restaurant Associates family.
 During his 14 years as Executive Chef Esquire magazine called The Sea Grill "one of the best restaurants in the world" and Brown, "perhaps the most impressive talent in his field."
 Throughout Brown's career, he has earned an impressive 14 stars from The New York Times for such properties as Marie Michelle, Tropica, Judson Grill and The Sea Grill.

-Brown is a frequent guest on NBC's Today Show, CBS's Morning Show as well as a 2010 competitor on Iron Chef America and judge on Beat Bobby Flay.
+Brown is a frequent guest on NBC's Today Show, CBS's Morning Show as well as a competitor on Iron Chef America and judge on Beat Bobby Flay.
 Brown is the author of The Modern Seafood Cook, a comprehensive guide to buying and preparing seafood and fish.
 He has also contributed to other cookbooks, including the updated Joy of Cooking (Scribner, 1997), Chef Pierre Franey's 60 Minute Gourmet (Clarkson Potter, 2000) as well as other publications.